Tate cohomology and local base change of generic representations of ${\rm GL}_3$ -- non-banal case: Preliminaries

-An admissible $R$-representation $\pi$ of $G_n(K)$ is said to be a representation of {\it co-Whittaker type} if $\pi^{(n)}$ is free $R$-module of rank one, and if $\tau$ is a quotient of $\pi$ with $\tau^{(n)}=0$, then $\tau=0$.
-In the literature, such a representation $\pi$ is called a {\it co-Whittaker $R[G_n(K)]$-modules}.
-For a detailed theory about co-Whittaker modules, see \cite[Section 6]{Helm_Co-whittaker}.
+The representation $(\pi,V)$ is called {\it co-Whittaker} if the following holds: \begin{enumerate} \item $(\pi,V)$ is admissible, \item $V_{N_n(K),\Theta_K}$ is a free $R$-module of rank one, \item If $W$ is a quotient of $V$ with $W^{(n)}=0$, then $W=0$. \end{enumerate} By definition, a co-Whittaker $R$-representation $(\pi,V)$ of $G_n(K)$ possesses an $R$-valued Whittaker model.
+Moreover, the representation $(\pi,V)$ admits a central character, denoted by $\omega_\pi$.